Gary Payton II

 Gary Dwayne Payton II (born December 1, 1992) is an American professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).
 As a junior and senior playing college basketball for the Oregon State Beavers, Payton was named first-team All-Pac-12 as well as Pac-12 Defensive Player of the Year.
 He won his first NBA championship with the Warriors in 2022.

-He is the son of Hall of Famer Gary Payton.
-He is sometimes called "Young Glove" in reference to his father's nickname, "the Glove."
-His other nickname is "the Mitten", but he prefers Young Glove.
-He is also commonly referred to as "GP2".
+Nicknamed "GP2" and "Young Glove", Payton is the son of Hall of Famer Gary Payton, known as "The Glove" in his playing days.
+He is also called "The Mitten", but personally prefers Young Glove.

 High school and college career

 Payton was born in Seattle to Monique and Gary Payton, while his father was a member of the Seattle SuperSonics.
 He attended Spring Valley High School where he lettered two years in basketball and one year in swimming before graduating in 2011.
 He then enrolled at Westwind Preparatory Academy for the 2011–12 season.